MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-microsoft-edge.md

 1. On the target computer, open *MicrosoftEdgePolicyTemplates* and go to **windows** > **admx**.
 2. Copy the *msedge.admx* file to your Policy Definition template folder.
 (Example: C:\Windows\PolicyDefinitions)
 3. In the *admx* folder, open the appropriate language folder.
-For example, if you’re in the U.S., open the **en-US** folder.
+For example, if you're in the U.S., open the **en-US** folder.
 4. Copy the *msedge.adml* file to the matching language folder in your Policy Definition folder.
 (Example: C:\Windows\PolicyDefinitions\en-US)
 5. To confirm the files loaded correctly, open Local Group Policy Editor directly (Windows key + R and enter gpedit.msc) or open MMC and load the Local Group Policy Editor snap-in.
-If an error occurs, it’s usually because the files are in an incorrect location.
+If an error occurs, it's usually because the files are in an incorrect location.

 ## 2. Set mandatory or recommended policies